How I Use Claude Code at Stellar

 • Level 6: reflects advanced agentic use, where humans define objectives, constraints, and success criteria, and AI operates independently for extended periods.

-Since the company wide adoption of Claude Code (CC) in February, I have been experimenting with different tools to improve my developer experience for CC.
-CC came at the right time as I became the solo maintainer for Stellar Laboratory, the all-in-one web dev tool to build, sign, simulate, and submit transactions and interact with contracts on the Stellar network.
-It uses popular JS libraries like NextJS, TanStack, React, Zustand, and etc. I also volunteered to work on its Node backend.
-All of our design is on Figma.
+Since the company wide adoption of Claude Code (CC) in February, I have been experimenting with different tools to improve my CC developer experience for Stellar Lab, the all-in-one web dev tool to build, sign, simulate, and submit transactions and interact with contracts on the Stellar network.
+It came at perfect timing as I became a solo maintainer for Stellar Lab this year.
+Stellar Lab is built on NextJS, TanStack, React, Zustand, and etc. I also contribute to its backend, stellar/laboratory-backend.

-git worktree for working on multiple features in parallel
+git worktree to work on multiple features in parallel

 💡